heidi-holappa/tdd-mooc/part6/game-of-life/documentation/project-plan.md

 - [x] Content of RLE-file can be read
 - [x] A new file can be created
-- [ ] x- and y-dim can be written into the new file
+- [x] x- and y-dim can be written into the new file
+- [x] single line pattern can be written into the new file
-- [ ] pattern can be written into the new file
+- [x] multi-line pattern can be written into the new file
 - [ ] # R - line can be included in the file

 **Parsing patter**